 The UK based Wink Bingo make use of a nifty “spin the wheel” game to drive repeat deposits.
 So, for every $10 spent on their site, you get to spin the wheel.
 This gifts you anything from extra funds to play with and bonus spins.
 Therefore, this opportunity to win something is exactly what their target market wants, delivering a reward for something they’d be doing anyway, at little cost to the business.

 Hence, you need to find a relatable way to keep your clients interested.
 The standard ‘loyalty card’ is not a one size fits all solution.

 A great and cost-effective strategy is long-term recognition.
 This is less about chasing that tenth free coffee, and more about personal recognition.
 Think about creating a “VIP Club”.
 This is where customers who’ve been on board for years are given discounts, enhanced service, and free add-ons.

 Print out a list of your customers and sort them by date.
 The top 10 (or top 100 depending on your scale) deserve something for sticking with you.
 It’s these relationships that need nurturing.

 In today’s disposable society, where the new iPhone is launched as soon as you buy the old one, and businesses are fine with pushing back on service agreements,

-Take a look at Uber, who’s drivers rate their customers and will turn them down if their star rating is not up to standard.
-They’re slowly haemorrhaging people to taxi services that will pick up any paying customers and won’t force a surcharge depending on the time.
+Take a look at Uber, who’s drivers rate their customers and will consequently turn them down if their star rating is not up to standard.
+They’re slowly hemorrhaging people to taxi services that will pick up any paying customers and won’t force a surcharge depending on the time.
 The company-customer relationship has gone full circle, and it’s not stamped cards or apps that track loyalty that is winning.
 Rather, it’s the businesses that make a point of rewarding long-term customers with something special every now and then.